 December 1998 – New England, USA

 I have now completed my first six months as a Nurse Practitioner in a 120-bed psychiatric hospital.
-I thank God for my boss, Dr. T., who is a Family Practice Physician and an excellent teacher.
+I thank God for my boss, Dr. T., a Family Practice Physician, and an excellent teacher.
 The hospital has an adult unit for acute psychiatric problems, a second adult unit for detoxification of patients from alcohol and opioids (heroin and oxycontin mainly), a teen psychiatric unit, and a pediatric unit for ages 5-12.
 I thank the Lord that He closed the door four years ago to the Adult Nurse Practitioner (ANP) program and redirected me to a Family Nurse Practitioner (FNP) program.
 Otherwise, I would not be qualified for this job since I need to treat the medical problems of the children and teens.

 When patients are admitted here, Dr. T. or I must do their admission physical examination and record it in their chart within twelve hours.
 We have a full-time MD who works all night and does the exams of patients who are admitted after we leave.
 I am becoming an expert at doing a neurological exam of the twelve cranial nerves.
 I am also improving in my examination of ears and eyes with the otoscope and ophthalmoscope.